 Kerry Kincanon is the Assistant Director of the Academic Success Center and Head Advisor for the University Exploratory Studies Program and has been connected with the CSSA program for 17 years.
 He earned his Bachelors degree in English from Wayne State College and Masters degrees in English from Ball State University and in College Student Services Administration at OSU.
 Kerry has worked in academic advising and has strong connections and interests related to First Year Experience programs.
 Prior to his work in advising he taught writing and literature in community college and worked with faculty development programs.
 Kerry is actively involved in NACADA: A Global Community for Academic Advising, currently serving in a leadership position on the organization’s Board, and his primary professional interest is in academic advising.
 Within advising, he is interested in advising philosophy and theory, advising undecided and exploratory students, and first-year college student transitions.

-Daniel Newhart currently serves as the Director of Student Affairs Research, Evaluation and Planning, and is a faculty member in the College Student Services Administration Program at Oregon State University.
+Daniel Newhart currently serves as an Assistant Vice Provost and Director of Student Affairs Research, Evaluation and Planning, and is a faculty member in the College Student Services Administration Program at Oregon State University.
 Daniel is a consulting editor for the Journal of American College Health, and is the founder (with the Student Affairs Assessment Leaders) and Editor-in-Chief for the Journal of Student Affairs Inquiry.
 He writes and contributes in the areas of his practice (related to assessment) and academics (mixed methods in higher education) bringing critical approaches to each.
 He is the current chair of the Student Affairs Assessment Leaders, a national organization for those leading assessment in student affairs, and is involved in ACPA, AERA, ASHE, and NASPA.